usc-isi-i2/kgtk/docs/transform/implode.md

 | john | lqstring-with-escaped-prime-and-quote | 'Joh\'\"n'@en | language_qualified_string | True | 0 |  |  |  |  |  | "Joh\'\"n" | en |  |  |  |  |  |  |  | 'Joh\'\"n'@en |
 | john | lqstring-with-triple-double-quotes | 'John'@en | language_qualified_string | True | 0 |  |  |  |  |  | """John""" | en |  |  |  |  |  |  |  | 'John'@en |

-A new `node` column has been created with the imploded data.  the `--mode=NONE` option was required because the input file did not have a `node2` column.
+A new `node2` column has been created with the imploded data.
+The `--mode=NONE` option was required because the input file did not have a `node2` column, and thus was not a valid KGTK edge file.

 Suppose that `file1.tsv` contains the following table in KGTK format.